Operator precedence in programming refers to the rules that establish the order in which operations should be executed within an expression.

 It is relatively simple, but imagine that in a real case it could be a longer and more complex statement.

-Even if it is not necessary, if you feel that it is needed to improve readability, don’t hesitate to add extra parentheses to clarify and control the order of evaluation.
+Even when it is not necessary, if you think it is needed to improve readability, don’t hesitate to add extra parentheses to clarify and control the order of evaluation.

 result = (a * b) + (c / a) - b

-If necessary, we can even split the complex expression into several lines using intermediate variables to store partial results.
+Furthermore, if necessary, we can split the complex expression into multiple lines using intermediate variables to store partial results.

 factor1 = a * b